May: The beautiful month

 A classic roadside sight is the honesty box, from which farmers sell some of their produce.
 The name comes from the fact that it’s based on honesty.
 You stop at a box, pick up whatever produce you want and leave the correct amount of money in the tin.
 These cash tins used to be left unlocked, but, sadly, times have changed and due to a small number of thefts, most are now padlocked and secured.

-All sorts of locally grown or bred produce is sold throughout the year e.g. Jersey Royals, asparagus, cauliflowers, daffodils, sunflowers, sausages, bacon and eggs.
-During the COVID-19 lockdown a young campaigner created the ‘'Hedge Veg’ map, detailing where roadside honesty boxes were situated.
+All sorts of locally grown or bred produce are sold throughout the year e.g. Jersey Royals, asparagus, cauliflowers, daffodils, sunflowers, sausages, bacon and eggs.
+A young campaigner created the ‘Hedge Veg’ map, detailing roadside honesty box locations.

 Jersey has hundreds of narrow lanes, which are simply beautiful at the moment.
 Grasses and wildflowers stretch out of the hedgerows with wild abandon into and over the roads.
 Most of these lanes are two-way, and often unnerve visitors to the island, especially those from places with wide highways.

-There’s a large agricultural sector, so it’s not uncommon to come face to face with a tractor (or two or three) pulling a trailer or even a combine harvester.
-OK, own up, who else just sang that 1976 classic by The Wurzels - ‘I've got a brand new combine harvester and I’ll give you the key’?
+There’s a large agricultural sector, so it’s not uncommon to come face to face with a tractor (or two or three) pulling a trailer.

 IMG_20200531_132043.jpg

-To give drivers have half a chance of getting round a bend without some sort of incident, the gorgeous hedgerows, sadly, have to be cut back.
-Now, I don’t know how this sort of thing is done in other parts of the world, but Jersey has it’s own unique way - ‘Branchage’ pronounced bron-carj.
-It means branches and derives from the Jèrriais (Jersey’s traditional language) word, Lé brancage (which spell check is desperate to change to ‘brain cage’)
+To give drivers have half a chance of getting round a bend without some sort of incident, the gorgeous hedgerows are sadly cut back.
+I don’t know how this sort of thing is done in other parts of the world, but Jersey has its own unique way - ‘Branchage’ pronounced bron-carj.
+It means branches and derives from the Jèrriais (Jersey’s traditional language) word, Lé brancage (which spell check is desperate to change to ‘brain cage’).

 So, what is Branchage?

 It’s a law to ensure any vegetation overhanging roads and footpaths is cut back, to make it safer for drivers, cyclists and pedestrians.
-You’d think that’s quite straightforward and people simply cut back all flora and greenery.
+You’d think that it’s quite straightforward and people simply cut back all flora and greenery.

 Oh no!
 It’s taken much more seriously.

-If that doesn’t blow your mind, once every six years a Visite Royale occurs, where up to 40 people from the Royal Court visit two parishes to inspect the public roads and footpaths.
+If that doesn’t blow your mind, once every six years a Visite Royale occurs, where up to forty people from the Royal Court visit two parishes to inspect the public roads and footpaths.

 Credit to Man vyi